Skip to content

 Dot Notation Access

-SimpleDTO provides powerful get() and set() methods that allow you to access and modify nested DTO properties using dot notation.
+SimpleDto provides powerful get() and set() methods that allow you to access and modify nested Dto properties using dot notation.
 This makes working with complex, nested data structures much easier.

 The get() and set() methods support: